sombriks/sample-testcontainers/README.md

 # Sample Testcontainers

-Samples on why and how to use testcontainers
+Samples on why and how to use [TestContainers][testcontainers]

 ## Test Boundaries

 Untested code is a dark jungle filled with unknown bugs.

 We write tests to light up a fire to keep unexpected problems away.

 But how far should a test suite should go?

 It's clear that any business-specific code must be covered with tests, but does a 3rd party API endpoint should be tested too?
 And the database?

 There are frontiers.
-Anything out of your control can not be properly tested.
+Anything out of our control can not be properly tested.

-And this is the crossroads: expand your control or mock boundaries.
+And this is the crossroads: expand our control or mock boundaries.

 ## The problem with too much mocks